Describe a person you disliked at first but ended up being friends with: IELTS Speaking Cue Card

 How did your perception of Pooja change over time?

-As I got to know Pooja better, I realized that her loudness was a defense mechanism for her shyness.
-I discovered her kind and supportive nature, which helped me appreciate her more and ultimately led to a strong friendship.
+As I got to know Pooja better, I realized that her loudness was a facade for her shyness.
+Once we started talking more, I discovered her kind and supportive nature, which completely changed my view of her.

 Band 7